ipfs/ipfs-companion/README.md

 Firefox addon that provides transparent access to IPFS resources via local HTTP2IPFS gateway.

-If you are using Chrome or Chromium, check [ipfs-chrome-extension](https://github.com/dylanPowers/ipfs-chrome-extension) instead.
+(If you are using Chrome or Chromium, check [ipfs-chrome-extension](https://github.com/dylanPowers/ipfs-chrome-extension) instead)

 ![screenshot v1.2.0](screenshot.png)